Support road.cc

 The Tour de France Femmes’ Long and Winding Road: A brief history of the women’s Tour de France

-As the second edition of the relaunched Tour Femmes gets underway, we look back at the race’s long, and rather circuitous, history
+As the third edition of the relaunched Tour Femmes gets underway, we look back at the race’s long, and rather circuitous, history

-On Sunday morning, the peloton will roll out of Clermont-Ferrand for start of the second edition of the relaunched Tour de France Femmes.
-After the roaring success of the 2022 Tour Femmes, in terms of both the racing and the fervent roadside and television audience (recent data revealed that the race reached a cumulative audience of over 23 million people), expectations are high for an event that is already, just twelve months into its renaissance, an integral part of the women’s cycling calendar.
+On Monday, just before lunchtime, the peloton will roll out of Rotterdam for start of the third edition of the relaunched Tour de France Femmes (avec Zwift, if you want to keep the sponsor happy).
+After the roaring success of the 2021 and 2022 Tour Femmes, in terms of both the racing and the fervent roadside and television audience (the 2023 edition's Pyrenean crescendo attracting more than four million TV viewers in France alone), expectations are high for an event that is already, just two years into its renaissance, an integral part of the women’s cycling calendar.

 Not that the Tour de France Femmes is resting on its laurels, however.
-The 2023 edition appears keen to cast off the shackles of its association with the all-encompassing Tour Hommes – the Paris start, a kind of symbolic ‘handover’ from the men’s race, is already gone, replaced by some tough opening days in the Massif Central: a decision informed, race director Marion Rousse says, partly by a desire for the race to assert its independence, and partly to put together an interesting sporting test.
+The 2023 edition appeared keen to cast off the shackles of its association with the all-encompassing Tour Hommes – the Paris start, a kind of symbolic ‘handover’ from the men’s race was removed last year, a decision informed, race director Marion Rousse says, partly by a desire for the race to assert its independence, and partly to put together an interesting sporting test.

-Because, if you were reading the official Tour preview, you’d be fooled into thinking – with the exception of one or two casual references to the 1980s – that everything began in 2022.
+A first foreign start, a first August edition, and on the final day a first trip (sort of) to the mythical Alpe d'Huez, where the race will be decided a week on Sunday.
+We say 'sort of' because if you were to read from the official Tour preview, you'd be fooled into thinking – with the exception of one or two casual references to the 1980s – that everything began in 2022.

-But the Tour de France Femmes avec Zwift (to give it its full title), as all those who fought to secure a stable, successful Tour de France for female riders will attest, forms part of a long history, one even more circuitous and taxing than the route the riders will face through the middle and south of France over the next eight days.
+But the Tour de France Femmes avec Zwift (to give it its full title), as all those who fought to secure a stable, successful Tour de France for female riders will attest, forms part of a long history, one even more circuitous and taxing than the route the riders will face through the Netherlands, Belgium, and down to the French Alps over the next seven days and eight stages..

 The long, hard fight

-Because rather than a historic first, last year’s “inaugural” Tour de France Femmes was something of a rebirth, the culmination of a long fight to get something back, not gain something new.
+Because rather than a historic first, 2022’s “inaugural” Tour de France Femmes was something of a rebirth, the culmination of a long fight to get something back, not gain something new.

 The first women’s Tour de France was, in fact, held almost seven decades ago, in 1955.
 The race was the brainchild of journalist and sometime-team manager Jean Leulliot, who organised the infamous Circuit de France stage race in 1942 with the collaboration of the Nazis, and was the race director, and then owner, of Paris-Nice.